Amen Clinics

 Amen Clinics is a group of mental and physical health clinics that work on the treatment of mood and behavior disorders.
-It was founded in 1989 by Daniel G. Amen, a self-help guru and psychiatrist.
+It was founded in 1989 by Daniel G. Amen, a self-help author and psychiatrist.
 The clinics perform clinical evaluations and brain SPECT (single photon emission computed tomography) imaging to diagnose and treat their patients.
 Amen Clinics uses SPECT scans, a type of brain-imaging technology, to measure neural activity through blood flow.
-It has a database of more than 100,000 functional brain scans from patients in 111 countries.
+It has a database of more than 100,000 functional brain scans from patients in 111 countries, and several locations throughout the United States.
+The American Psychiatric Association has criticized the clinical appropriateness of Amen's use of brain scans, and in 2006 published a statement saying that "the clinical utility of neuroimaging techniques for planning of individualized treatment has not yet been shown".